Setting up a Charitable Company

 The cost of setting up a company is higher than the cost of setting up an unincorporated body.

-For example, a fee is usually charged for drafting the memorandum and articles of association - the ‘governing document’ of a company.
+For example, a fee is usually charged for drafting the memorandum and articles of association - the ‘governing document’ of a company and there is a registration fee when registering the company at Companies House.

 There are ongoing costs of money and time in administration of the company once the company is up and running.
 For example, there is an annual fee for making annual returns to Companies House (i.e. details of the company’s directors, secretary and official address).
 Dissolving a company also involves time and expense.